 Let’s break these down to understand what they are and how they work in our brains and bodies.

-What is Kava
+What is kava

 Kava is a plant grown in the South Pacific islands, including Fiji, Vanuatu, Hawaii, and Tonga.
 It has a long, rich cultural tradition and plays a key role in many religious and community ceremonies, as well as for medicinal purposes.
 Its roots are harvested, dried, and ground to make a powder that is mixed with warm water and made into a tea.